 Fifteen years ago, we developed the U.S. geography game GeoPlunge and started organizing multi-school tournaments in the Washington, D.C. area focusing on underserved communities.
 Since then, thousands of students have participated in those tournaments and in GeoPlunge school enrichment programs.
 Hundreds of community volunteers, many organized through our collaboration with the Washington Lawyers’ Committees Education Project, have worked with students at the school level and have staffed our two yearly GeoPlunge tournaments.

-Other cities have jumped on the bandwagon with tournaments held places such as Denver, St. Louis and New York.
+Other cities have jumped on the bandwagon with tournaments held in places such as Denver, St. Louis and New York.

 In 2019, LearningPlunge launched its second game, HistoryPlunge created in collaboration with the Smithsonian’s National Portrait Gallery.
 The first multi-school tournament was held in the fall of 2019 at the D.C.
 Court of Appeals with a second tournament held at the National Portrait Gallery.

 Both GeoPlunge and HistoryPlunge are designed with families in mind.
 Our goal in designing the games was to make them fun for adults and children alike so that families would want to learn and play together.

 Each GeoPlunge set consists of 5 decks of geography-related cards that:

 Our GeoPlunge digital app available through Google Play or the Apple Store can help students improve their geo-literacy.